-- 5. List two limitations or weaknesses of the procedure, and how each could be corrected:
+6. 5.
+List two limitations or weaknesses of the procedure, and how each could be corrected Limitation: 7.

-- Limitation:

-Correction:

-Limitation:

-Correction:

-Correction:

 Which agent did you test?

-Which organism did you hypothesize would be most resistant?

-Was your hypothesis supported?

-If your hypothesis was supported, what should be investigated next?

-- If your hypothesis was not supported, what would be the new hypothesis?

-- 7. Write a conclusion statement that best reflects your hypothesis:
+Which organism did you hypothesize would Was your hypothesis supported?
+I, what should be investigated next?
+If your hypothesis was not suppo rted, what would be the new hypothesis?
+8. Write a conclusion statement that be est reflects your hypothesis: